hmziqrs/ruxlog-backend/docs/DEPLOY_STEPS.md

 This repo includes a workflow at `.github/workflows/cicd.yml` that:

 - Builds and pushes a container image to GHCR when you push a Git tag like `v1.2.3`.
-- Optionally triggers a Watchtower webhook for immediate rollout (no SSH).
+- Deployment is handled by Watchtower polling on your VPS (no SSH, no webhooks).

 ### Prerequisites on the VPS